Personal Consumption Expenditures

 Introduction to PCE

-Personal Consumption Expenditures (PCE) measure how much households spend on goods and services.
+Personal Consumption Expenditures (PCE) measures the prices that US residents pay for goods and services.

 It is a key economic indicator that helps track consumer behavior, inflation, and economic growth.